The current african underdevelopment is a historical phenomenon. Justify.

 MUST READ

-Draw a sketch map of East African and on it show the famous historical sites.
-Show the importance of historical sites.
+Draw a sketch map of East Africa showing the famous historical sites.
+Explain the importance of historical sites.

 Show the Illegitimacy of the so called 'Legitimate trade'.